 FIGURE 5.
 Oriental Institute Museum, Egyptian gallery, 1937.
 The ceiling is stenciled with Egyptian-inspired designs and the light fixtures imitate the form of ancient pottery.
-The end of the hall is dominated by a colossal winged bull (No. 20) from the Oriental Institute's excavations at Khorsabad, Iraq.
+The end of the hall is dominated by a colossal winged bull (pp. 44-45) from the Oriental Institute's excavations at Khorsabad, Iraq.
 (P. 29038)